lcamichigan/active-chapter-bylaws/README.md

 As required by the General Fraternity, the Chapter shall maintain the following Operating Standards as enumerated in ArticleIII, Sec.3 of the _Constitution_:

-1. The Chapter Membership,active and associate, must be equal in number to the campus fraternity average or 40, whichever is smaller, but in no event fewer than 20.
+1. The Chapter Membership, active and associate, must be equal in number to the campus fraternity average or 40, whichever is smaller, but in no event fewer than 20.

-2. The Chapter must maintain an annual cumulative 2.5 Grade Point Average or a GPA above the All-Men's average, whichever is lesser.
+2. The Chapter must maintain an annual cumulative 2.5 Grade Point Average or a GPA above the All-Men’s average, whichever is lesser.

-3. Atleast 80% of the members must be engaged in extracurricular activities.
+3. At least 80% of the members must be engaged in extracurricular activities.

 4. The chapter must be financially solvent, have an adequate accounting system and operate under an approved budget.

-5. Each member shall pay the equivalent of atleast $4.00 per month to a Reserve Fund, which shall beheld and controlled by the House Corporation, to be used for housing needs.
+5. Each member shall pay the equivalent of at least $4.00 per month to a Reserve Fund, which shall be held and controlled by the House Corporation, to be used for housing needs.

 6. The Chapter must have a complete set of ritual equipment.

-7. The Chapter must have a High Pi and a functioning alumni organization of atleast three members.
+7. The Chapter must have a High Pi and a functioning alumni organization of at least three members.

 8. The chapter must have a set of bylaws, updated every two years and approved by the General Fraternity.